Abdulsameerbaba/kibotech-future-builders/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/97dd0a64-7edd-4fc4-b4c0-ae29f64455b2) and start prompting.
+Simply visit the [kibotech Project](https://lovable.dev/projects/97dd0a64-7edd-4fc4-b4c0-ae29f64455b2) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.